 Tokamak Scenario Development

 The Tokamak Scenario Development Division (E 1) operates the tokamak ASDEX Upgrade which concentrates on treating the physical principles for a fusion power plant.
-Prominent is the preparation of the ITER large-scale experiment and the demonstration power plant DEMO.
+Prominent is the preparation of the ITER large-scale experiment and the european demonstration power plant DEMO.

 Also being investigated are magnetohydrodynamic (MHD) instabilities, which limit the operating range.
 Active control of these is being achieved in ASDEX Upgrade primarily by means of electron cyclotron resonance heating.

 One important objective is to develop plasma states suitable for a reactor-compatible wall clad with tungsten: Since 2007 ASDEX Upgrade is run with a first wall completely clad with tungsten.

 Moreover, personnel from the division are collaborating on the JET (Joint European Experiment) at Culham, UK.
 Here the emphasis lies on the transfer of results from ASDEX Upgrade to JET for investigating the scalability of these results to ITER and DEMO.